- Have you considered moving to Ireland either to study or work?

 I did my research about Ireland and Ireland’s visa policy for students, who wanted to continue staying in Ireland after completing their studies.

-Finding the right course to study in Ireland
+“How do I find the right course to study in Ireland?”

 Now when I discovered study opportunities in Ireland, I decided to do a Masters in Finance and not an MBA because generally in an MBA, the specialization subjects come in the second year of the course.